gardener/gardener/docs/proposals/13-automated-seed-management.md

 To manage ManagedSeed updates, we considered two possible approaches:

-* A ManagedSeedSet, similarly to a ReplicaSet, does not manage updates to its replicas in any way.
-In the future, we might introduce ManagedSeedDeployments, a higher-level concept that manages ManagedSeedSets and provides declarative updates to ManagedSeeds along with other useful features, similarly to a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+* A ManagedSeedSet, similar to a ReplicaSet, does not manage updates to its replicas in any way.
+In the future, we might introduce ManagedSeedDeployments, a higher-level concept that manages ManagedSeedSets and provides declarative updates to ManagedSeeds along with other useful features, similar to a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 Such a mechanism would involve creating new ManagedSeedSets, and therefore new seeds, behind the scenes, and moving existing shoots to them.
-* A ManagedSeedSet does manage updates to its replicas, similarly to a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+* A ManagedSeedSet does manage updates to its replicas, similar to a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 Updates are performed "in-place", without creating new seeds and moving existing shoots to them.
 Such a mechanism could also take advantage of other StatefulSet features, such as ordered rolling updates and phased rollouts.

 There is an important difference between seeds and pods or nodes in that seeds are more "heavyweight" and therefore updating a set of seeds by introducing new seeds and moving shoots to them tends to be much more complex, time-consuming, and prone to failures compared to updating the seeds "in place".
 Furthermore, updating seeds in this way depends on a mature implementation of [GEP-7: Shoot Control Plane Migration](07-shoot-control-plane-migration.md), which is not available right now.
 Due to these considerations, we favor the second approach over the first one.